 A lack of sleep can have a deteriorating impact on your immune system.
 It also affects how rapidly you are able to recover when ill.
 So make sure to protect your growing baby by sleeping at least eight hours a day.

 If possible, try to maintain a consistent sleep schedule to maximize the benefits.
 Body pillows and diffusing essential oils can help you fall asleep more easily!
 Regulating your sleep patterns is key when your body is put through so much physical and psychological stress.
 I definitely recommend getting body or pregnancy pillows to help keep you comfortable and aligned.
+Even 30 minutes a day of additional sleep could be very beneficial.

 While fluid needs are individualized, 100 ounces of total fluids per day, i.e. more than just water, is a good goal.
 Though you are more than welcome to drink more if you are thirsty!
 Staying hydrated helps to regulate your bodily functions and circulate nutrients to the baby.